xiang-tao/frogpy/README.md

 Shared Python files to achieve some mathematical algorithms and equation solving

-This is an algorithm about python, how to use it?
+This is an algorithm package about python, how to use it?

 If you are ubuntu: just run **sudo pip3 install frogpy** in the terminal